-Pharmacists must also adhere to the OCP guidelines, appropriate clinical guidance and applicable algorithms for a particular condition when determining whether minor ailment services can be provided and billed to the ministry.
-This includes identifying situations (also known as "red flags") where an individual may not have a minor ailment or has signs or symptoms that may not be solely attributed to a minor ailment.
+Pharmacy operators must ensure that their pharmacists providing minor ailment services also adhere to the OCP guidelines, appropriate clinical guidance and applicable algorithms for a particular condition when determining whether minor ailment services can be provided and billed to the ministry.
+This includes identifying situations (also known as "red flags") where an individual may not have a minor ailment or has signs or symptoms that may not be solely attributed to a minor ailment and suggest a more serious condition.
 Where such "red flags" occur, the individual should be referred to another health care provider.
 See OCP's Infographic for an overview for treating minor ailments, including identifying and responding to red flags.